asaadsaad/CS569-Homework-10/README.md

   * Sending the token in the request header if exists.
   * Parsing pagination headers in the response and passing it to the components if exist.

-### Research
+### Security
 Do your research and explain what is a XSS scripting attack and find answers to the following questions:
 * What is a Cross-Site Request Forgery (CSRF) attack?
-* How does CSRF attacks happen?
+* Wgat is Cross-Site Scripting (XSS) attack?
-* How can we protect a web application from being vulnarable to CSRF attacks?
+* How can we protect a web application from being vulnarable to CSRF and XSS attacks?
-* Explain how Angular protects your application from CSRF attacks?
+* Explain how Angular protects your application from CSRF and XSS attacks?